ibm-cloud-docs/schematics/cli-reference.md

 <dl>
 <dt><code>--id <em>WORKSPACE_ID</em></code></dt>
 <dd>Required.
 The unique identifier of the workspace for which you want to list the {{site.data.keyword.cloud_notm}} resources that are documented in the Terraform statefile.
-To find the ID of a workspace, run <code>ibmcloud terraform workspace list</code>.</dd>
+To find the ID of a workspace, run <code>ibmcloud schematics workspace list</code>.</dd>
 </dl>

 **Example:**

 ```
-ibmcloud terraform state list --id myworkspace-a1aa1a1a-a11a-11
+ibmcloud schematics state list --id myworkspace-a1aa1a1a-a11a-11
 ```
 {: pre}

-### `ibmcloud terraform state pull`
+### `ibmcloud schematics state pull`
 {: #state-pull}

 Show the content of the Terraform statefile (`terraform.tfstate`) for a specific Terraform template in your workspace.
 {: shortdesc}

 ```
-ibmcloud terraform state pull --id WORKSPACE_ID --template TEMPLATE_ID
+ibmcloud schematics state pull --id WORKSPACE_ID --template TEMPLATE_ID
 ```
 {: pre}